VanderpoelLiam/liamvanderpoel.com/content/articles/llm-memory-usage/index.md

 TODO: Explain how fine-tuning can mean additional training or usually now PEFT.
 How does llora and qlora work and why require so much less memory.
 Lastly, what does this mean in total for fine-tuning memory requirements.

 <!--

-### Quantization

-Quantization can lower the memory requirement of the weights by storing them using even less bits, usually as int8 or int4.
-These data types are what their name suggests, integers stored in 8-bit or 4-bit representations.
-The main idea is to map the original weights in fp32/bf16/fp16 to a much smaller range, without losing to much performance.
-The two approaches are:

-1. Calibration-based quantization
-2. On-the-fly quantization.

-With the first approach we need a calibration dataset to help us set the quantized weights, while the second approach directly shrinks the weights but is often less accurate than using a calibration dataset.
-See [Selecting a quantization method](https://huggingface.co/docs/transformers/v4.56.2/quantization/selecting) and [Quantization concepts](https://huggingface.co/docs/transformers/v4.56.2/quantization/concept_guide) for more details.
-In short, quantization can give a 2 to 4 times decrease in the memory requirement with minimal drop in accuracy.

 ## Training vs Inference

 So far we have discussed the memory usage of loading the model weights.
 However when we train our model, we have to store not just the model weights but also activations, gradients, optimizer states.
 Likewise for inference we also need to store the KV cache.